 The flow of information, ideas and talent across organizational boundaries presents unique opportunities and potential threats.

-Historically, engineers and scientists tended to work within local clusters of collaboration that were isolated within a company.
+Historically, engineers and scientists tended to work within local clusters of collaboration that were isolated within a company (or within a division of a large corporation).
 Recently, though, people have become increasingly mobile, changing jobs with greater frequency, and these formerly isolated clusters have begun to interconnect into larger networks through which information flows more freely among companies.